NCEA President's Awards

 John N. Coons, professor of law, emeritus, at the University of California at Berkeley, will be recognized with the Leonard F. DeFiore Parental Choice Advocate Award.

 Beatriz Arellanes, coordinator for Latino school enrollment in the Archdiocese of Omaha, will be honored with the Catherine T. McNamee, CSJ Award.

 Patricia Weitzel-O’Neill, Ph.D., executive director of the Roche Center for Catholic Education at Boston College, will be honored with the C. Albert Koob Merit Award.

 Susan George, executive director of the Inner-City Scholarship Fund in the Archdiocese of New York, will be presented with the John F. Meyers Award.

-The Seminarian Letter Project, instituted in 2000 by the New Jersey State Council Knights of Columbus, is the honoree for the Dr. Karen M. Ristau Innovation Award.
+The Seminarian Letter Project, instituted in 2000 by the New Jersey State Council Knights of Columbus, is the honoree for the Dr. Karen M. Ristau Innovations Award.
 John Tirado of the St. Jude Council, Knights of Columbus, Blackwood, will accept the award on behalf of the Seminarian Letter Project.